Ten missionary biographies you don't want to miss if you're passionate about missions

 Here are 10 missionary biographies everyone should read.

 This delves deeper into bringing the gospel into a culture that is not your own.
 How do you remain true to God’s Word while connecting with the people in that culture?

-Bonus: Lords of the Earth by Don Richardson; the story of Stan Dale and his companions who reached out to a Stone Age tribe in Irian Jaya.
+Bonus: Lords of the Earth, also by Don Richardson, is the story of Stan Dale and his companions who reached out to a Stone Age tribe in Irian Jaya.

 This not only gives an overview of Taylor’s work in the interior of China but also digs deeper into his life and relationship with Christ.

 This autobiography gives us the amazing story of Gladys Aylward.
 People told her she was unqualified and ill-equipped.
 She boldly blazed her own path to serve God in China anyway.

 Bonus: The Inn of the Sixth Happiness is a 1958 Hollywood movie based on this story.
 It would be a good follow up after reading the autobiography.